abarker/abarker.github.io/content/understanding_python_imports.rst

 Property 3 means that the package the script is inside of is not automatically imported when the script runs.
-To import modules from the package the script can only use non-dotted absolute imports (based on Property 1).
+To import modules from the package the script will by default use non-dotted absolute imports (based on Property 1, that the directory is added to `sys.path`).
 This only works correctly in simple cases where the imported modules are essentially standalone modules themselves.
-Even if the script itself imports the full package in the usual way the running script is still not correctly set up as a module of the package.
+Even if the script itself imports the full package in the usual way, the running script is still not correctly set up as a module of the package.

 If the script does explicitly import its containing package then dotted absolute imports from the package will work.
 But the script module itself